isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 ### Events triggering calculations

-Calculations are done in javascript on the following events:
+Calculations are done in JavaScript on the following events:

  * Page load: When the add or edit form is first loaded and behaviors are attached, the module will attempt to calculate the value of any auto-calculated